benjaminwinger/AIS-Client-Library/README.md

 * Searching file content in a single file using boolean or fuzzy search
 * Searching file content in multiple files using boolean or fuzzy search
 * Searching file names in multiple files using boolean or fuzzy search
+* Manually calling for a file to be indexed if for some reason it was not already
+* Checking if the Client Library was able to connect to the search service
+* Cancelling searches that are in progress

 ## Known Issues ##
 none.